If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 A solid resume with tons of experience and contacts can help you find success.

-You can increase your personal contact with professionals in this field.
+You can increase your contact with professionals in this field.
 You can even send your C.V. or contact relevant companies.

 How to get the work